-1. Super insulating material
+1. Super insulating and heat-resistant materials

 3. Environmental protection